Judge rejects Trump’s claim of immunity in his federal 2020 election prosecution

 U.S. District Judge Tanya Chutkan’s decision amounts to a sharp rejection to challenges the Trump defense team had raised to the four-count indictment in advance of a trial expected to center on the Republican’s multi-pronged efforts to undo the election won by Democrat Joe Biden.

-It tees up a legal fight over the scope of presidential power that could ultimately reach the U.S. Supreme Court.
-Trump, who has denied any wrongdoing in the case, is expected to quickly appeal to fight what his lawyers have characterized as an unsettled legal question.
+Though the judge turned aside Trump’s expansive view of presidential power, the order might not be the final say in the legal fight.
+Lawyers for Trump, who has denied any wrongdoing, are expected to quickly appeal to fight what they say an unsettled legal question.

 “Former Presidents enjoy no special conditions on their federal criminal liability,” Chutkan wrote.
 “Defendant may be subject to federal investigation, indictment, prosecution, conviction, and punishment for any criminal acts undertaken while in office.”